Heaney, Rizzo, Velazquez help streaking Yanks sweep Red Sox

 Luetge became the sixth different New York reliever to earn a save in the past eight days as the Yankees finished a three-game sweep of their longtime rivals that vaulted them into playoff position ahead of struggling Boston.

+“We got beat in every aspect of the game,” Red Sox manager Alex Cora said.
+“It's that simple.”

-New York, which has won 18 of 23, now holds one of two AL wild cards in a tight three-way race that includes the Red Sox and Oakland Athletics.
+New York, which has won 18 of 23, now holds the first of two AL wild cards in a tight three-way race that includes the Red Sox and Oakland Athletics.

+“I think it’s just belief,” Rizzo said.
+“Every day is a different story.”

 Xander Bogaerts and Hunter Renfroe homered for Boston, which has dropped 14 of 20.
 Nick Pivetta (9-6) was chased in a four-run second inning, and the Yankees improved to 6-10 in the season series after losing the first seven matchups.